- Alumni and Student Profiles

-In addition to teaching at Berklee College of Music, Jarritt Ahmed Sheel is a fifth-year doctoral candidate at Teachers College, Columbia University in the Music and Music Education Department.
+In addition to having taught at Berklee College of Music, Jarritt Ahmed Sheel was a fifth-year doctoral candidate at Teachers College, Columbia University in the Music and Music Education Department.
 As a professional musician, he has toured internationally and worked with hundreds of students in high school band programs throughout Illinois, Florida, and New York.
 Sheel has taught music courses at the Aspen Award–winning Valencia College, New York University, and has taught collegiate level courses based on critical theory, art history, and democracy in the City University of New York system.

 Sheel is a past ensemble director for the Youth Workshop Band as part of the Education Department at Jazz at Lincoln Center in New York City.
 His research focused on the hip-hop movement (music, culture, and pedagogies) in music education and teacher training.
-He is a passionate advocate for arts education, a member of the National Association for Music Education’s Innovation Council, and on the board of the Association for Popular Music Education.
-He is a cofounder of the music resource website Hip-Hop Music Ed and a leader of social media dialogue around #hiphopmusiced.
+He was a passionate advocate for arts education, a member of the National Association for Music Education’s Innovation Council, and on the board of the Association for Popular Music Education.
+He was a cofounder of the music resource website Hip-Hop Music Ed and a leader of social media dialogue around #hiphopmusiced.

 “I would like my students to walk away with deeper practical and philosophical understanding of what it means to teach students about aesthetics, being culturally relevant, being democratic participants, and good citizens—all while using music as the means instead of the ends.
 I want them to think critically, and to know what critical theory is, about the purpose of how, why, and what they are teaching, as well as the little hidden agendas that can be found in the curriculum.
 Simply put: to be aware.”